-You allow yourself to be unduly influenced by context and delivery.
+You allow yourself to be unduly influenced

 We all like to think that we think independently, but the truth is that all of us are, in fact, influenced by delivery, framing and subtle cues.
-This is why the ad industry is a thing, despite almost everyone believing they're not affected by advertising messages.

 Only when we have the intellectual humility to accept the fact that we can be manipulated, can we hope to limit how much we are.
-Try to be mindful of how things are being put to you.